The UKs leading Wetroom Innovator & Trade Distribution Outlet

 -

-Microcement wet-areas. - we do recommend tanking however, please contact your specific microcement manufacturer for advise.
+Microcement wet-areas. - we do not recommend tanking however, please contact your microcement manufacturer for advise.

 -